awsdocs/amazon-s3-userguide/doc_source/S3_Authentication2.md

 + **AWS access key Id** – Each request must contain the access key ID of the identity you are using to send your request\.
 + **Signature** – Each request must contain a valid request signature, or the request is rejected\.

-  A request signature is calculated using your secret access key, which is a shared secret known only to you and AWS\.
+  A request signature is calculated using your secret access key, which is a shared secret known only to you and
 + **Time stamp** – Each request must contain the date and time the request was created, represented as a string in UTC\.
 + **Date** – Each request must contain the time stamp of the request\.